robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

 ## Conclusion

 This week we've seen how to think about error handling.
-As a very rough rule of thumb, I think that your first instinct should be to not handle errors at all.
-If you think that your program can gracefully deal with specific types of errors, then by all means go ahead.
-But errors aren't something to be afraid of and squashed - they're a very useful mechanism for telling you that something has gone wrong.
+As a very rough and no doubt controversial rule of thumb, I think that your first instinct should be to not handle errors at all unless you have a specific reason to do so.
+Errors aren't something to be afraid of and squashed - they're a very useful mechanism for telling you that something has gone wrong with your code.
+If you think that your program can gracefully deal with particuler types of errors, then by all means go ahead.
+But make sure you aren't hampering your ability to monitor and debug your programs.

 Next week will be our final week looking at Michael's commute times program.
-We're going to spend it simplifiy and reducing the length of his database-querying code from 100 to 30 lines.
+We're going to spend it simplifying and reducing the length of his database-querying code from 100 to 30 lines.
 Don't miss it.

 To tide you over until then: